annacprice/ena-fastq-fetch/README.md

 The search term is specified through the -s flag.
 You can search for data by using its accession ID, taxon ID, or by using text searches.

 ### **Datatype**
-The datatype is specified through the -d flag. enaFastqFetch supports three datatypes: run, experiment and study.
+The datatype is specified through the -d flag.
 The ENA uses a hierarchical system to define the datatype:

 * STUDY:
 A study defines an overarching investigation.
 In most cases it's a dataset associated with a publication.
 * SAMPLE: